syncfusion-content/windowsforms-docs/WindowsForms/Wizard-Control/Wizard-Page-Settings.md

 ---
 layout: post
-title: Wizard-Page-Settings | WindowsForms | Syncfusion
+title: Wizard Page Settings in Windows Forms Wizard | Syncfusion
-description: wizard page settings
+description: Learn about Wizard Page Settings support in Syncfusion Windows Forms Wizard Control, its elements and more details.
 platform: WindowsForms
 control: Wizard Package
 documentation: ug
 ---

-# Wizard page settings
+# Wizard Page Settings in Windows Forms Wizard

 A Wizard Page can include a collection of controls implementing an interactive Wizard interface.
 The Wizard pages are added to the Wizard Container.
 You can drag and drop any control into a wizard page.
 Wizard Control lets you to customize the individual Wizard pages to give a unique functionality for each page.